-In Fig. 12 we compare projected two-point correlation functions for our WMAP1 and WMAP7 models to observational data from SDSS/DR7.
-The observational data here are exactly as in G11, but the WMAP1 model predictions have changed slightly because of the correction of minor software bugs in the galaxy disruption module (see Sec.
+have changed slightly because of the correction of minor software bugs in the galaxy disruption module (see Sec.
 2).
 For each cosmology we show results for both the MS (solid lines) and the MS-II (dashed lines).
 It is reassuring that the agreement between the two simulations is very good in both cosmologies despite the two orders of magnitude difference in their mass resolution.
-This gives us confidence that our clustering results are well converged even for lowmass galaxies and on small scales.
+This gives us confidence that our clustering results are well converged even for low-mass galaxies and on small scales.
 On large scales and for high-mass galaxies there is almost no difference in clustering between the two cosmologies.
-However, for pair separations below ~ 1 Mpc and stellar masses below $\sim 10^{10.5} M{\odot}$, the correlations are clearly weaker for WMAP7 (green) than for WMAP1 (red), although they remain somewhat higher than observed in SDSS.
-Notice that the difference in largescale clustering between the two cosmologies is considerably smaller for the galaxies than for the mass.
+However, for pair separations below $\sim 1~{\rm Mpc}$ and stellar masses below $\sim 10^{10.5} M{\odot}$, the correlations are clearly weaker for WMAP7 (green) than for WMAP1 (red), although they remain somewhat higher than observed in SDSS.
+Notice that the difference in large-scale clustering between the two cosmologies is considerably smaller for the galaxies than for the mass.
 This is because the difference in σ_8 is largely compensated by a difference in bias, which is significantly higher at given stellar mass in WMAP7 than in WMAP1.
+Note that for the rescaled WMAP7 cosmology, we do not adjust large-scale modes according to the final step of the Angulo & White (2010) procedure.
+Tests show that this causes only very small changes in MS correlations on the scales we analyse here, and it has no measurable effect on the MS-II correlations.